 So, what I want to say to this reader in regards to “I’m having an affair” is that it doesn’t sound like her boyfriend had the affair because he wanted HER.
 That’s not to say he doesn’t care for her, but perhaps he got divorced because he was unhappy for other reasons—which have nothing to do with her.

-Also, it’s very easy to people cheating to be over-the-top infatuated, giddy all the time and dying to be with the affair every second they can.
+Also, it’s very easy for people cheating to be over-the-top infatuated, giddy all the time and dying to be with the affair every second they can.
 But then, after they get divorced, the forbidden relationship suddenly seems less hot.
 Furthermore, the person might be carrying some really bad guilt with them, which makes sex unappealing.
-Not to mention, this guy is not feeling so guilty and possibly insecure as a parent, so he is trying to spend a ton of time with his daughter.
+Not to mention, this guy might be feeling guilty about what he did to his daughter, and possibly insecure as a parent, so he is trying to spend a ton of time with her.

-Whether you are reading this and you like this man or not, he is clearly in a lot of pain that could be stemming from years of unhappiness.
+This man sounds like he is in a lot of pain that could be stemming from years of unhappiness.
 As I stated above, he might feel very guilty for the affair, he might feel sad for his daughter for the divorce, he might not like himself because he cheated, and now that he is “free” to date his girlfriend—she no longer has to be a secret, he might feel kind of yucky about the whole thing.
-Also, maybe he doesn’t have respect for the girl because she has been sleeping with a married man for 3 ½ years.
+Also, maybe he doesn’t have respect for the girl because she has been sleeping with a married man for several years.
 I’m not saying any of these things are true, I’m just speculating.

 Insight into “I’m having an affair:”

-When a relationship begins with secrecy and lies and cheating and betrayal (even if the marriage was really bad and the wife didn’t really care who he was with), it just has a bad foundation right from the start.
+When a relationship begins with secrecy and lies and cheating and betrayal (even if the marriage was really bad and the spouse didn’t really care who the other was with), it just has a bad foundation right from the start.
 I mean where can it really go from here?
-If they got married, would they look back and say, “Remember when we first met?
+If they got married, would they look back and say, “Remember when we were first dating?
 Remember our first kiss?
 Remember the first time you cried to me?
 Remember how we couldn’t get enough of each other?”